369webforall/reactjs/README.md

 # useLayoutEffect Hook

-The `useLayoutEffect` hook in React is similar to the `useEffect` hook, but it runs synchronously immediately after the DOM has been updated but before the browser paints the screen.
+The `useLayoutEffect` hook in React is similar to the `useEffect` hook, but it runs synchronously immediately after the DOM has been updated but before the browser prints the screen.
 It's useful for performing DOM measurements or updates that require synchronous calculations and should be applied before the user sees the updated content.
 Here's an example of how to use the `useLayoutEffect` hook:

 ```javascript
 import React, { useLayoutEffect, useRef } from 'react';